elwiderman/shadystuffs/wp-content/plugins/print-invoices-packing-slip-labels-for-woocommerce/readme.txt

 * <strong>Show tax info easily in documents</strong>: Our plugin provides inbuilt support for all the major tax related plugins by populating pre-defined meta keys such _billing_vat, _billing_vat_number, _billing_eu_vat_number.
 As a result, it will be easier for you to display tax on invoices and other documents.
 * <strong> Custom PDF file names for invoices</strong>: Assign custom PDF filenames for PDF invoices with prefix, order number etc.

-= New updates =
-* Add <strong>order meta or custom meta</strong> in the invoice.
-* Add <strong>QR code</strong> in the invoice that reads order number or other custom details using our premium addon plugin.

-== Why do you need PDF invoices, packing lists, etc.? ==

-It is a good practice to include an invoice and a packing list when you are shipping a package.
-It serves as a confirmation of what the package contains along with your contact information and the details of the purchase.
+== Why Are Invoice PDFs and Packing Lists Important? ==

+Including an invoice and packing list with your shipped package is not just a good practice - it’s essential.
+These documents confirm the contents of the package, provide your contact information, and include critical purchase details, ensuring a smooth transaction for both you and your customer.

-When you sell internationally, it is a standard requirement in many countries to include an invoice.
-The invoice should contain all the required order details such as the name and address of your company, the billing address of your customer, and a list of all order items including taxes and totals.
+For international sales, many countries require invoices as part of their standard shipping regulations.
+These invoices must include key order details, such as your company name and address, the customer’s billing address, and a detailed breakdown of the order, including taxes and totals.

-Furthermore, it establishes an extra line of communication between you and the customer and adds a human touch.
+Beyond compliance, these documents enhance customer experience by adding a human touch and serving as an additional communication channel between you and your buyer.

-&#9989; Tested OK with WooCommerce 9.3.3
+&#9989; Tested OK with WooCommerce 9.4.3
 &#9989; Tested OK up to PHP 8.2

-== Third party compatibility ==
+== Third Party Compatibility ==
 The plugin is compatible with the following third party plugins/themes:
 &#8226; [EU VAT Number - WooCommerce](https://woocommerce.com/products/eu-vat-number/)
 &#8226; [WooCommerce EU VAT Assistant.
 Aelia](https://aelia.co/shop/eu-vat-assistant-woocommerce/)